-A net total of 103 new retail outlets were opened in 2012, consisting of 254 new retail outlets opened and 151 retail outlets closed.
+A net total of 127 retail outlets were closed in 2013, consisting of 213 new retail outlets opened, 338 retail outlets and two flagship outlets closed.
 Implementation of our growth strategy involves the maintenance and expansion of our authorized retail network, which is owned and managed by third parties, requires close cooperation by our distributors and is subject to many factors beyond our control.
 In addition, the number and timing of new authorized outlets actually opened during any given period, and their contribution to our distributors' performance, which in turn will affect our results of operations, depend on a number of factors including, but not limited to, the following:

-- availability of suitable locations; - availability of financing to us, our distributors or authorized retailers supervised by our distributors; - complexity of the process for applying for all necessary licenses and permits for the new outlets; - hiring and training of qualified sales personnel; - · consumers' acceptance of our products at specific areas; and - implementation of our sales and marketing policies at the new outlets.
+- availability of suitable locations; - availability of financing to us, our distributors or authorized retailers supervised by our distributors; - complexity of the process for applying for all necessary licenses and permits for the new outlets; - hiring and training of qualified sales personnel; - consumers' acceptance of our products at specific areas; and - implementation of our sales and marketing policies at the new outlets.